What is Nexus?

 Landlord opts-in

 Landlords receive an invite to activate Nexus.
-Once enabled, the subscription is automatically recorded as an expense.
+Once accepted by the landlord, the subscription is automatically recorded as an expense.

 03.